 - Round Three: Dessert – Truffle Oil, Tiger Tail Ice Cream, Chinese Black Vinegar, Brownie

 From the second we opened our baskets it was GO!!!
 Rampaging through a pantry and refrigerators filled with so many items your head was spinning and only so many minutes to figure out how to pull it all together; prep, create, cook and present something edible, colourful and tasty!
-Not to mention the kitchen was spread out over a very large area with only one sink at the back, 3 other Chefs, fixed cameras, camera men, lights, wires and no ventilation.
+Not to mention the kitchen was spread out over a very large area with only one sink at the back, 3 other Chefs, fixed cameras, cameramen, lights, wires, and no ventilation.
 It was HOT, slightly dangerous and very intense, with no time to rethink any mistakes made – nobody wanted to hear a Judge say, “That’s the worst thing I’ve ever tasted”!

-I came away from the day elated and energised.
+I came away from the day elated and energized.
 I am proud of myself and my accomplishment in the Chopped Canada kitchen – and proud of my fellow Competitors…We Rocked It!
 A few things got away from me in the heat of battle, but I wouldn’t trade the experience.

 Thanks to everyone who watched the show and cheered for me; love all the great comments!